dominicparga/howto/python/README.md

 ## File Style <a name="file-style"></a>

 * Header files should __NOT__ contain redundant information (like date, license).
-  Authors and credits are accepted.
+  Authors and credits are accepted (though version-control like git does manage this as well).
   This is not only to prevent copying code without its authors, it also helps to find a person who (hopefully) understands the code.

   _For instance date and license are stored through your VCS (`git`) or repo.